 “In John Adams’s words, we must have ‘a government of laws, and not of men,’” adds Carl Bolch Jr. “That is what is at the root of our institutions, and that is what we want to promote and protect through the work of the Bolch Judicial Institute.”

-(Article appeared in the Spring 2018 edition of Judicature, Volume 102 Number 1.)
+This article first appeared in the Spring 2018 edition of Judicature, Volume 102 Number 1.